yankywilson/jdy-tasking-decryption/README.md

 plaintext tasking JSON — i.e. the IP ranges, ports, and CVE/fingerprint rules JDY is pointed at.

-Implant RE also shows JDY is **not a pure scanner**: the binary carries a `meth_tunnel` command-method class and a full **SOCKS4/4a/5/5h** stack, indicating a tasked bot can likely act as a **proxy / relay pivot** — extending the capability beyond reconnaissance.

 The control cluster is **bounded**: the `jdyfj` self-signed TLS certificate and the payload host's listener fingerprint each resolve to only the already-known nodes.
 No un-reported infrastructure was found.